 Participants observe damage from a landslide that occurred in 2011.

 Participants approach a beaver dam to appreciate the structure.

-AsRA’s Research Associate, Carrie Pershyn discussed her studies of brook trout on Ausable tributaries.
+AsRA’s Biodiversity Research Manager, Carrie Pershyn discussed her studies of brook trout on Ausable tributaries.
 River Steward, Liz Kamb talked about her work raising awareness about invasive species on the Ausable and the importance of checking, cleaning, and drying all equipment exposed to the water to prevent the spread of harmful invasive species.
 Staff also demonstrated the scientific equipment used to conduct lake and river water quality monitoring.

 Lake Everest offered plenty of room for the group to spread out and enjoy the solitude of the river between nature stops.